Major Big Data challenges and issues

 Proper technological analysis of Big Data can bring insights that were previously almost impossible to uncover.
 In marketing and e-commerce, we can study customers’ behaviour in detail, gather real-time information about their actions, adjust communication and personalise items to their specific needs.

-It helps customise the user experience and leads to better decision-making within business.
+It helps increase customer satisfaction and engagement, but also leads to better decision-making within business.

 More efficient operation